lbackman/calculator/README.md

 # calculator
 Classic digital calculator app

-This calculator will have the properties of a simple handheld calculator:
+This calculator has the most common properties of a handheld calculator:

 - Addition
 - Subtraction